Staff and Coaches

 Meredith Primm | Head Varsity Lacrosse

-Meredith Primm is entering her second season as the Saints’ lacrosse head coach.
-She hopes to build on the foundation of success that the girls established last year and has high hopes for the program.
+Meredith Primm is the Saints’ lacrosse head coach.
+She hopes to build on the foundation of success that the girls established in previous seasons and has high hopes for the program.
 Prior to arriving at Saint Mary’s School, Ms. Primm coached SOUL Lacrosse in Tampa, Fla.
 She was responsible for building the goalie program curriculum and served as an assistant coach for all age groups.
 She also worked as an assistant coach for Academy of the Holy Names.

 Ms. Primm is a graduate of The Benjamin School, where she learned to love the game and helped lead her team to district and conference titles.
 She was a member of The LaxManiax club team and went on to play college lacrosse at Florida State University.
 While at FSU, she was a one-year captain and voted the team MVP in her senior season.